-The country is on the verge of open revolution as working Americans take their lives in record numbers and homeless veterans live in the forest, while Oliver and his fellow elites live it up inside the NYC, DC and San Francisco privilege bubbles.
+The country is on the verge of open revolution as working Americans and homeless veterans live in the forest, while Oliver and his fellow elites live it up inside the NYC, DC and San Francisco privilege bubbles.

 American workers and their families are in no mood to give either Democrats or Republicans a free ride at a time when U.S. companies are growing their profits by offshoring American jobs to low-wage nations and trimming older workers to reduce their health insurance premiums.
 Much less to be lectured by a privileged British comedian who received the same kind of affordable medicine and tuition in his youth he would would deny us.

-“Coming from someone who made a stunt of buying and canceling medical debt on his show, and who claims to want alternatives to the failed two-party system, this disingenuous attack on the idea of canceling student debt is both puzzling and hypocritical,” Stein’s campaign said in a statement.
+“Coming from someone who made , and who claims to want alternatives to the failed two-party system, this disingenuous attack on the idea of canceling student debt is both puzzling and hypocritical,” Stein’s campaign said in .
 “It was beyond disappointing to see that our responses were completely ignored.
 The same tired, misleading attack lines were trotted out, and Oliver chose to misrepresent our campaign on the lone substantive issue that he addressed: our plan to cancel student debt.”

 The Rutherford School is funded by a trust and looks like the Hogwarts School of Witchcraft and Wizardry in the Harry Potter film series.
 It prohibits parental income from being factored into admission decisions and actually has a school restaurant instead of a cafeteria.